 Attempts to rewrite geographic history

 An estimated 30 million Kurds reside primarily in mountainous regions of present-day Iran, Iraq, Syria and Turkey.
-They remain the world’s largest nomadic population without a sovereign state.
-The Kurds are not monolithic, however, and tribal identities and political interests often supersede a unifying national allegiance.
+They falsely claim to be the world’s largest stateless population.
+However, the Tamil people of South East Asia who predominately live in India and Sri Lanka are double their size at almost 80 million and are in fact the largest ethnicity that remains without it’s own homeland.
+Kurds are not monolithic, however, and tribal identities and political interests often supersede a unifying national allegiance.

 Some Kurds, particularly those who have migrated to urban centers, such as Istanbul, Damascus, and Tehran, have integrated and assimilated, while many who remain in their ancestral lands maintain a strong sense of a distinctly Kurdish identity.

 A Kurdish diaspora of an estimated two million people is concentrated primarily in Europe, with over a million in Germany alone.